hershellayton95/typescript/README.txt

-Any, unknown and never types
+Define object types

-Use the any, unkown and never types to fix the errors in exercise-5-any-unknown-never-types-start.ts.
+Define types for the objects in exercise-1-define-object-types-start.ts.